Amid #MeToo, New York Employers Face Strict New Sexual Harassment Laws

 "It's one more bureaucratic hurdle; it's nothing that we're not used to," he says.
 "It's certainly for a worthy cause, of course."

-Frank Cania, a Rochester-based human-resources consultant, estimates at least half of small business owners across New York are similarly unaware of the new rules.
+Frank Cania, a Rochester-based human resources consultant, estimates at least half of small-business owners across New York are similarly unaware of the new rules.

 Even those who are aware of the new laws are scrambling — and they must find the resources and time to deal with it, Cania says.
 "I'm really trying to think of a part of it that they're not struggling with at this point," he says.

-In order for training to be effective, Cania says prevention training needs to be more than just a check-the-box exercise.
+Cania says prevention training needs to be more than just a check-the-box exercise to be effective.
 He says the New York law will require more than just parking employees in front of an online video.

 "The training has to somehow accommodate questions, including [a] live trainer made available during that training session to answer those questions," he says.
-And it also requires the employer to solicit feedback from employees about the training, and the materials presented.
+And it also requires the employer to solicit feedback from employees about the training and the materials presented.

 Employers large enough to have a human resources person usually have policies and procedures already on the books.
 But even there, Cania says companies could easily run afoul of the rules.
-"Say you're an employer outside of New York state, you have an employee who comes into New York even for just one day, that employee needs to be trained as well," he says.
+"Say you're an employer outside of New York state, you have an employee who comes into New York even for just one day.
+That employee needs to be trained as well," he says.

 The past year has altered the way employers think about sexual harassment.